microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/v1.0/docs/Get-MgDeviceAppManagementMobileApp.md

 # Get-MgDeviceAppManagementMobileApp

 ## SYNOPSIS
-Read properties and relationships of the windowsUniversalAppX object.
+Read properties and relationships of the windowsMicrosoftEdgeApp object.

 ## SYNTAX